StroeerSE/StroeerBeaconConfigurationSDK_Android/README.md

 ```

 ### Scan process

+Since version 0.2.18 CryptoV2-algorithm is also supported.
+To decrypt these cryptoV2-Beacons it is necessary to have an internet-connection, so the DecryptionKeys can be loaded.
+The DecryptionKeys are loaded up to 14 days in the future.
+In this period (14days) the sdk can be used offline.

 #### Start Scanning

 The background-service will start scanning right after you have created an instance (StroeerProxityApi.getInstance(this)).
 The background server maintains itself and will reutrn to the desired state after it get closed by the system.